Monmouth Beach Golf Club

 —Ben Hogan

-“President’s Cup” golf tournaments for men and women were common during the summer in those early century years.
-Matches for the “Havemeyer Cup” and “VanDerhoef Cup” were also contested.
+“President’s Cup” golf tournaments for men and women were common and hotly contested during those early 20th Century summers.
+It’s possible that a real US President (William McKinley) played golf here in Monmouth Beach.
+Matches for the “Havemeyer Cup” and “VanDerhoef Cup” were also played.
+Louise VanDerhoef was a champion women golfer in Monmouth Beach.
 The MB Golf Club often competed against Sea Bright, which had its golf course in Rumson; George Lawson was the Sea Bright golf pro.
+By Summer 1902, other club amenities included two tennis courts, croquet, ping-pong tables, and practice putting green and putting clock.

-Former longtime MB Public Works Commissioner Bruce Bradley said his father, Bill, played the course.
+Former longtime borough Public Works Commissioner Bruce Bradley said his father, Bill, played the course.
 Willard Jessup, a summer resident who tutored the four sons of Colonel Barbour (one would become a US Senator, another a Harvard-trained zoologist) also played this all but forgotten shore links.
-Golf in MB was “abandoned” before the 1904 season.
+Golf in Monmouth Beach was “abandoned” before the 1904 season.
 The reason being tennis was becoming more popular.

 Eventually, the golf course property was sold off to the Monmouth Beach Land Company in 1911, which mapped out Shorelands for private housing.
 Anne Tull bought the first lot.

 The first real development of this cozy river area began with Hastings, a wealthy NYC newspaper owner and national Republican Party activist, who came to America from Ireland in 1831.
-In 1873, he bought 33 acres in Monmouth Beach for $75,000 — mostly in and around the Shorelands area.
+Starting in 1873, Hastings bought 33 acres for $75,000 — mostly in and around the Shorelands area.
 Hastings had acquired the house from Jordan Wooley, a former Monmouth County sheriff in 1862.
 After being thrown from a horse-drawn carriage while on Broadway in Long Branch, Hastings died in Sept.
 1883 at age 63 (among his pallbearers were: President Chester Arthur, Jay Gould, General Thomas Eckert and William H. Vanderbilt).
 Hastings Place in town is named for him.

 Source: New York Times, July 1897 and August 1901.